KyleYoung1997/pyISARICBasics/README.md

 # Install
 This package can be installed using pip - the package installer for Python.
 We suggest creating a virtual environment (using conda or otherwise).
 Miniconda (https://docs.conda.io/en/latest/miniconda.html) is a minimal installer for Anaconda that is suitable for this purpose.

-Once you have installed conda you will need to create a new virtual environment (see point 1 of https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Once you have installed conda you will need to create a new virtual environment.
+The steps are as follows (but see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html for alternatives).

-Type
+Type the following into a console window:

 	conda create -n "your_env_name" python=3.8

 This will create a new conda environment with Python 3.8.